skoolkid/skoolkit/sphinx/source/commands.rst

     --state name=value    Set a hardware state attribute.
 Do '--state help' for more information.
 This option may be used multiple times.
+    --tape-name NAME      Specify the name of a TAP/TZX file in a zip archive.
     --tape-start BLOCK    Start the tape at this block number.
     --tape-stop BLOCK     Stop the tape at this block number.
     -u AGENT, --user-agent AGENT